psiden/BFAST3D/README.md

 runExample.m gives an example on how to run the code and calls the functions runSVB.m and runMCMC.m which are adapted for the OpenfMRI data ds105, available at https://openfmri.org/dataset/ds000105/.
-Use at own risk.
+The current version supports BIDS-format (ds105 v.2.0.2), but requires the condition and contrast files (condition_key.txt and task_contrasts.txt) from an earlier version (ds105 v.1.0.1) Use at own risk.

 In the current version, various settings are defined in different files and some of these are described below: